hackerzhuli/unity_code_mcp/README.md

 # Unity Code MCP Server

-> A **coding-focused** Model Context Protocol (MCP) server that enables AI assistants to write Unity code autonomously, surviving domain reloads and compilation cycles.
+> A **coding-focused** Model Context Protocol (MCP) server that enables AI agents to write Unity code autonomously, surviving domain reloads and compilation cycles.

 ## 🎯 Why Unity Code MCP?

-Unity Code MCP is laser-focused on what AI agents do best - **writing code**.
-It's specifically designed to handle Unity's compilation cycles gracefully while providing only the essential tools needed for autonomous code development: compilation feedback and test execution.
+Unity Code MCP is laser-focused on coding.
+It's can handle Unity's compilation cycles gracefully while providing only the essential tools needed for autonomous code development: compilation feedback and test execution.

 Other Unity MCP servers typically fail when Unity is compiling or performing domain reloads, causing AI tool calls to report an error and AI agents confused about what is going on.

-Example, with a typical Unity MCP server, when Unity Editor is compiling, and AI make a tool call to run tests.
-The tool fails because of disconnection.

-Not Unity Code MCP!
-AI agent can make a tool call, whether to refresh asset database or run tests, while Unity is compiling.
-And the tool call will wait for the compilation to finish and then proceed to refresh asset database or run tests.
-Yes, AI can tell Unity to compile while Unity is compiling!
-In fact AI can modify code while Unity is compiling and then tell Unity to compile while Unity is still compiling and the tool call will still succeed because it will wait for the compilation to finish and trigger a new compilation(only if needed).

-**🎯 Coding-First Philosophy**: Unlike other Unity MCP servers, we deliberately exclude scene editing, package management, and asset manipulation.
-This focused approach allow us to ensure high quality and high performance implementation because there is less code to maintain.
-This also reduces your token usage because AI has less instructions to read about the tools.
+This enables AI agents to develop Unity code autonomously, handling compilation and testing without human intervention.

 ## ✨ Key Features

-- **🔄 Compilation-Resilient**: Survives Unity domain reloads and compilation cycles
-- **🤖 AI-Optimized**: Streamlined tools designed for efficient AI agent coding workflows
+- **🤖 Coding-Optimized**: Streamlined tools designed for efficient AI agent coding workflows
-- **⚡ Performance-Focused**: Minimal token usage with targeted, essential operations
+- **⚡ Performance-Focused**: Minimal token usage with essential operations
 - **🧪 Test-Driven**: Comprehensive test execution and reporting capabilities
 - **📦 Self-Contained**: Single binary with no runtime dependencies (no Node.js, Python, or .NET required)
 - **🚀 High Performance**: Built in Rust for speed and minimal resource usage